CartoDB/carto-vl/README.md

 - Maps are rendered client-side, instead of being rendered on the server.
 As a result, we provide faster load times and overall app performance by eliminating potential server problems.
 - Built-in smart point aggregations and geometry simplifications making it easier than ever to visualize and interact with larger datasets.
 CARTO VL does this in a dynamic and automatic way, meaning you don’t need to rerun costly and time-expensive pre-processing steps over the geometry.
 - Ability to modify geometries directly in the browser.
 This is a powerful solution for animated visualizations of points, lines, and polygons.
-- With CARTO VL, developers have full control over everything happening on the map and can provide rich reactions to user interactions.
+- Full control over everything happening on the map and can provide rich reactions to user interactions.
 - New and intuitive map styling language that is designed specifically for multi-scale, thematic cartography.
 With just a few lines, complex visualizations can be created.
 Non-programmers can create their first map easily, while programmers will still be able to exploit the full potential of the CARTO ecosystem.

 ![](https://carto.com/blog/img/posts/2018/2018-05-21-carto-vl-vector-library/interpolated-lines.82265604.gif)

 ![](https://carto.com/blog/img/posts/2018/2018-05-21-carto-vl-vector-library/interactivity.44cada98.gif)

 ![](https://carto.com/blog/img/posts/2018/2018-05-21-carto-vl-vector-library/polygon-animation.bf485125.gif)

 ![](https://carto.com/blog/img/posts/2018/2018-05-21-carto-vl-vector-library/line-animation.c9c09239.gif)

 ## Example